GSCM Vision Statement

 “We see the figure of the child who stands before us with his arms held open, beckoning humanity to follow.”

 Ernie Corvi, Treasurer

 New Board Members

-Board members serve three year terms.
+Board members serve three year terms with the possibility of renewal.
 New Board members are discerned each November and begin service in January.
-In 2021 GSCM welcomed the following trustees:
+In 2022 GSCM welcomed the following trustees:

 Biographies of each Board trustee can be found on the school’s website.

 “This is education, understood as a help to life; an education from birth, which feeds a peaceful revolution and unites all in a common aim, attracting them as to a single centre.
 Mothers, fathers, politicians: all must combine in their respect and help for this delicate work of formation, which the little child carries on in the depth of a profound psychological mystery, under the tutelage of an inner guide.
 This is the bright new hope for mankind.”